-If p has replaced a subsequence σ then, at the moment just before p has been inserted, I, extended if necessary so as to contain all elements of σ , contains more than one point of color c (which is still maximal in (the extended) I): the point of σ from which p has inherited its color, and the point p' (which is clearly not in σ).
+If p has replaced a subsequence $\sigma$ then, at the moment just before p has been inserted, I, extended if necessary so as to contain all elements of $\sigma$ , contains more than one point of color c (which is still maximal in (the extended) I): the point of $\sigma$ from which p has inherited its color, and the point p' (which is clearly not in $\sigma$ ).
 This however contradicts the induction assumption, and thus rules out this case.

 Suppose then that p has been inserted without replacing a subsequence.
-The coloring algorithm of [4] first assigns a level to p, skipping levels where p sees a point of that level (i.e., similar to the standard definition, no point of higher level lies in between p and the other point) both to its left and to its right, and then it colors p as a point of the run of its level (maximal contiguous subsequence not encompassing any point of higher level) that it joins, which it does as either the rightmost point or the leftmost point of the run.
+The coloring algorithm of Chen $et\ al.$ [8] first assigns a level to p, skipping levels where p sees a point of that level (i.e., similar to the standard definition, no point of higher level lies in between p and the other point) both to its left and to its right, and then it colors p as a point of the run of its level (maximal contiguous subsequence not encompassing any point of higher level) that it joins, which it does as either the rightmost point or the leftmost point of the run.
 By assumption, p and p' have the same level.
 Since this level is maximal in I, they must be consecutive points in the same run.
-But then the coloring algorithm of [4] ensures that p is given, within this level, a color different from that of p', again a contradiction that establishes the claim.
+But then the coloring algorithm of Chen $et\ al.$ [8] ensures that p is given, within this level, a color different from that of p', again a contradiction that establishes the claim.

-The fact that the modified algorithm still uses only $O(\log^2 n)$ colors is argued as in [4], where it suffices to show that it produces only $O(\log n)$ levels.
+The fact that the modified algorithm still uses only $O(\log^2 n)$ colors is argued as by Chen et al. [8], where it suffices to show that it produces only $O(\log n)$ levels.
 This is done by charging each newly inserted point p to the intervals of the runs of lower levels that it "destroys" (by being inserted into the interval); more precisely, p is charged to one endpoint of each interval, which is the endpoint that has "created" the interval when it was inserted (as an extreme point in the run, it creates only one interval).
-This recursive charging induces, for any point p of level i, a binomial tree of level i(and size 2^i) spanned by the points of P and rooted at p.
-This implies that the maximum level is at most $\log n$.
-The argument for the modified algorithm proceeds in the same way, with the twist that, when an inserted point p replaces a subsequence σ , it inherits the charges of the point $q \in \sigma$ of highest color.
-It is easily verified that a point p at level i is still the root of a binomial tree of level i, and the proof continues as above.
+This recursive charging induces, for any point p of level p, a binomial tree of level p (and size p) spanned by the points of p and rooted at p.
+This implies that the maximum level is at most p and inserted point p replaces a subsequence p, it inherits the charges of the point p of highest color.
+It is easily verified that a point p at level p is still the root of a binomial tree of level p, and the proof continues as above.